-Between regular meetings, the Board of Directors may authorize a vote by mail ballot rather than calling a special meeting of the members within such time as may be designated by the Board of Directors.
-Mail ballot may include the use of e-mail and facsimile.
-The Secretary shall receive and count the ballots cast.
+Between regular meetings, the Board of Directors may authorize a vote rather than calling a special meeting of the members within such time as may be designated by the Board of Directors.

-A quorum for any authorized meeting of the members shall consist of the members present who are eligible to vote.
+A quorum for any authorized meeting of the members shall consist of the members present (in-person or virtual) who are eligible to vote.